Create a free profile to get unlimited access to exclusive videos, sweepstakes, and more!

 Then again, you’ve gotta start somewhere — so we’re starting here: This curated list of our 50 favorite summertime flicks is too near and dear to our hearts to try to rank from top to bottom, so we’re letting chronology be our guide.
-From Steven Spielberg’s early-career heart-stopper Jaws all the way to Tom Cruise’s ace aerial comeback this year in Top Gun: Maverick, here’s our ideal list to get started on a deep dive through the summertime blockbusters that will always hold a special place in our hearts.
+From Steven Spielberg’s early-career heart-stopper Jaws all the way to Maverick’s ace aerial comeback in Top Gun: Maverick, here’s our ideal list to get started on a deep dive through the summertime blockbusters that will always hold a special place in our hearts.

 1. Jaws (1975)

 Steven Spielberg had already been honing his master’s instinct for suspense in early-career white-knuckle warm-ups like Duel, the 1971 made-for-TV trucker terror that served up the ultimate game of cat-and-mouse road rage.
 Jaws took that same slow-burn tension and submerged it, tapping into audiences’ universal fear of the unseen for an extended dance with danger that absolutely shattered expectations at the box office.
 Jaws, widely regarded as the first summer blockbuster, chomped off a then-unheard-of $470 million theatrical bite worldwide as it went on to seize the title of history’s highest-grossing film (until George Lucas would enter the picture with Star Wars in 1977).
 Beaches, boats, and blood in the water: In Spielberg’s monster movie classic, terror and suspense still rule the seas — and they dare to do it in broad daylight.